countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

   * Use old.reddit.com/CountableWeb for public discussions.
 Private discussions can be held on slack.
 Try to make any discussion you can public, assuming personal and client's competitive information can be left out.

 ### Slack Hygiene
   * The expected response time on slack is up to 4 hours.
+When people are in "focus mode", they shouldn't have slack open as it's a distraction.
   * If the message could be useful to more than one person, post it in the most relevant public or project channel.
   * No instant reply required.
 Our communication priority order is: 1) Call/Text 2) Slack 3) Email 4) Trello 5) Reddit
   * Try to interact with the team about twice per work day on slack, but don't leave it open all day, you need some quiet time to focus on work.
 Catch up on your channels, skim and respond where needed.